Understanding Cassandra Read Repair vs Anti-Entropy Repair: A Compaction-Aware Runbook

 proc.kill()

-logging.info("Rollback: Repair killed.
-Run `nodetool compactionstats` to verify queue drain.")
+logging.info("Rollback: repair killed.
+Run `nodetool compactionstats` to watch the queue drain.")

 sys.exit(3)